+Project financings are in essence complex secured lending transactions.
+The willingness of lenders to extend long-term credit to a project may depend on the degree of comfort they take in the viability of the underlying security package.
+The structuring of security packages across jurisdictions and diverse assets can present numerous and unique challenges.
 The strength of the security package on offer will also impact the "bankability" of a project.
+The security package is key as lenders' only collateral is the project's assets.
 Typically, lenders will seek to take security over all of a project company's assets.
 However, in a project located in an emerging market with an undeveloped collateral framework, the practical reality of creating and/or enforcing security is that it may be expensive, time consuming and uncertain in outcome.
 In practice therefore, enforcement of security over a project company's assets is generally seen by lenders as a last resort.
 For many lenders, the main driver in taking security over a project company's assets is, should the project company face financial difficulties, to maximise the strength of their bargaining position against (i) the project company's other creditors, (ii) the host government, and (iii) the project company's sponsors.
 Should a project face financial difficulties, the lenders' ability to enforce their security (with, subject to local law requirements, no obligation to share the benefits of the enforcement proceeds with anyone else) puts them in the strongest possible position in the context of any restructuring negotiations.